-Talking to Auto Express in May, Jürgen Stackmannn, former Member of the Board of Management Volkswagen Passenger Cars for Sales, Marketing and After Sales, said that models like the Golf will not be selling alongside ID range of electric cars in the electric-only future.
-This means in places like the United Kingdom, where sale of new ICE cars are banned from 2030, models like Golf and Polo will not be made to comply.
-However in countries which are behind the curve in the adoption of electric cars, they would run parallel.
+Talking to Auto Express in May 2020, Jürgen Stackmannn, former Member of the Board of Management Volkswagen Passenger Cars for Sales, Marketing and After Sales, said that models like the Golf will not be selling alongside ID range of electric cars in the electric-only future.
+In places like the United Kingdom, where sale of new ICE cars are banned from 2030, models like Golf and Polo will not be made to comply.
+However in countries, like in parts of Asia and Africa, which are behind the curve in the adoption of electric cars, they would run parallel.

 The VW Group says that the proportion of electric and hybrid cars it sells in Europe would move up to 60 percent from the previously announced 40 percent by 2030 as EU’s CO2 targets get more stringent.
 It is investing more than half of the planned 73 billion euros ($86 billion) through 2025 on battery electric vehicles, it said on November 13.

-Volkswagen’s fully-electric Golf, the e-Golf was to be discontinued once the ID.3 starts reaching the market widely.
-However that was before the pandemic and reports state VW will continue to sell the e-Golf through 2020 as the demand for the car is robust and Volkswagen has faced short delays in the launch of the ID.3.
+Volkswagen’s fully-electric Golf, the e-Golf, was discontinued in late 2020 following the launch of the ID.3.
 The e-Golf has a 35.8 kWh battery pack and offers a range of 231 km (WLTP).
-Though the e-Golf is great to drive, the driving range is not very competitive.
+Though the e-Golf is acknowledged as being fun to drive and had a good customer demand, the travel range is not very competitive.
 The Golf-sized ID.3, however, offers a driving range of up to 320 km in the lowest spec and goes up to 550 km with the largest battery pack on offer.

 While the long-term future does look uncertain for combustion-engine models like the Polo and Golf that have dominated the sales tables in Europe for decades, their story is not coming to an abrupt end.